SAP-samples/btp-bas-risk-management/documentation/develop/develop-application/README.md

 ## Introduction

 In this section you will first create your development environment in SAP Business Application Studio.
-Then you will create data models to hold the data, define relationships between the entities and upload some first test data.
-In addition, you will build a user interface to display this data.
-As last step you will add a role concept to define different authorization.
+Then you will use the created environment to develop the sample application:
+- Create Data models
+- Define relationships between the entities
+- Upload test data
+- Build User Interface to display the data
+- Add Role concept to define different authorizations

  <img src="././images/SolutionDiagram_2.png" width="80%">